 Inflammatory Bowel Disease

 Digestive problems are among the most common conditions affecting Americans today.
 There are many different types of digestive problems, from gastrointestinal infections that make a person miserable but pass quickly to long-term illnesses like inflammatory bowel disease (IBD).
-IBD is a general term that refers to illnesses that cause chronic inflammation in the intestines.
+IBD is a general term that refers to illnesses that cause chronic in the intestines.

 If you're having diarrhea, stomach cramps, and other symptoms that make you question your digestion, you might want to learn more about the digestive system and IBD, as well as other digestive conditions.